Deaeath/ColossusBot/README.md

 #### **Key Features**
 1. **Schema Management**:
-   - Automatically creates tables on startup.
+   - Automatically creates and manages tables on startup, ensuring necessary structures are in place.
-   - Handles schema migrations when tables are updated.
+   - Handles schema migrations when tables or columns are updated, ensuring smooth transitions.
 2. **Centralized Queries**:
-   - Encapsulates all SQL logic to keep other files clean.
+   - Encapsulates all SQL logic, keeping other parts of the codebase clean and focused on business logic.
-   - Use functions like `execute`, `fetchone`, and `fetchall` for consistent query execution.
+   - Use functions like `execute`, `fetchone`, and `fetchall` for consistent query execution across the bot.
 3. **Thread-Safe**:
-   - Supports asynchronous connections for high-performance environments.
+   - Supports asynchronous connections, allowing for high-performance environments with minimal blocking operations.
+4. **Flexible Database Support**:
+   - Seamlessly supports both SQLite and MySQL, offering scalability from small to large production environments.
+   - Automatically adjusts to the database engine provided in the configuration (SQLite or MySQL).

 #### **Example Usage**
-Define a schema in `setup` and access it from other components:
+Define a schema in `setup()` and access it from other components:

 ```python
 # Create a guild configuration table
 async def setup(self):